There is no such thing as “returning nothing” in the Python function. If no explicit return

 # don't return anything

-To literally return ‘nothing’ use pass
+To return ‘nothing’ use pass

-, which basically returns the value None if put in a function(Functions must return a value, so why not ‘nothing’).
+, which returns the value None if put in a function(Functions must return a value, so why not ‘nothing’).
 You can do this explicitly and return None

 yourself though.